kdf-workshop/kdf23/_pages/call_for_papers.md

 - full research paper: no longer than 9 pages (including references, proofs, and appendixes).
 - short/poster paper: no longer than 4 pages(including references, proofs, and appendixes).

-Submission will be accepted via Microsoft CMT.
+Submission will be accepted via <a href="https://cmt3.research.microsoft.com/KDF2023/">Microsoft CMT</a>.
 All accepted papers will be presented in the workshop.
 At least one author of each accepted submission must attend the workshop to present their work.